haspltom/BM3D/README.md

 	  always remain a certain border, which is not executed at all.
 * Pixel artefacts at the bottom
-	* Mostly there are some strange artefacts in the last few lines of the output image, which origins is not clarified yet.
+	* Mostly there are some strange artefacts in the last few lines of the output image, which origins are not clarified yet.